Last updated on

 Some links in this post may be affiliate links

-Silver Pothos (Scindapsus pictus) prefers medium to bright indirect light, moderately warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Silver Pothos (Scindapsus pictus) prefers medium to bright indirect light, average warmth and humidity, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Scindapsus pictus also called Silver Philodendron are evergreen climbing plants which bear matte green leaves covered in silver blotches with a satin sheen.